© Copyright 2015-2018 Yusmar Yahaya

 Having said all that, we will ensure that the safety in paragliding is maintained at highest standard possible during the activities.

-At the moment, we are working closely with Re-Claim by Lonpac Insurance Berhad to create an insurance package specifically designed for paragliding sport.
+At the moment, we are the appointed organisation for Re-Claim by Lonpac Insurance Berhad for insurance packages that are designed specifically for paragliding.

 Paragliding is a sport that is inherently dangerous and it is imperative that the pilot understands all of the possible risks.
 He/she must be able to make judgements while flying and conducting weather assessments during launching or landing.
 He/she must also be generally in good health condition.

-For the exact reasons aforementioned, there is no exact age limit to learn paragliding because age is not really a factor of measurement for physical health, one’s maturity or ability to make sound technical judgments.
-As a general guideline, the youngest pilot who started flying independently was 9 years old and there are even more teenage pilots who paraglides regularly during weekends.
+For the exact reasons mentioned above, there is no exact age limit to learn paragliding because age does not measure the pilot’s physiological fitness, his/her maturity or their ability to make sound technical judgments.

 However, there are certain strict guidelines to be adhered for young pilots and that is parental/guardian approvals.
 Any pilots that are below 18 years old must obtain prior approvals from their parents or legal guardians before being allowed to learn paragliding, whom also must be present at all times to observe every flights they performed.